fatima-d09/fatima-d09/README.md

   <strong>Currently...</strong>
   <ul>
     <li>Senior pursuing my Bachelors in Computer Science</li>
-    <li>👀  for Internships for the Fall, and Full time Technical Product/Program Management, Solutions Engineering positions for '25 </li>
+    <li>👀  for Internships for the Fall, and Full time Tech Jobs for '25 </li>
     <li>👀  💰 🏃‍♀️  </li>
   </ul>
   </p>